Workplace Skills Training | Certificate

-Books may be available in the library or may be purchased second hand.
+Books may be available in the library or can be purchased second hand.

 You may be able to apply for help to pay your fees.
-Please come to the college and ask an advisor about financial assistance or funding that may be available.
+Please come to the College and ask an advisor about financial assistance or funding that may be available.
 Be sure to check out the following opportunities: